duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/10-operation-sensors.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

+_NGSS: HS - PS4 - 5_: Communicate technical information about how some technological devices use the principles of wave behavior and wave interactions with matter to transmit and capture information and energy.

+_ISTE: 1. d._: Understand the fundamental concepts of technology operations, demonstrate the ability to choose, use and troubleshoot current technologies and are able to transfer their knowledge to explore emerging technologies.

 ### Assessments and Evidence of Understanding

-Students at the end of this lesson should be able to describe the basic components of a robot and point to what everything in their drone kit is.
+By the end of this lesson, students should be able to describe the basic components of a robot and identify every part in their drone kit.
 <!-- Potentially could put a link to a "label the parts" kind of assesment if wanted -->

 ### AGENDA (Brief Summary of Activities)

-1. Quick lecture about robot anatomy
+15 min: Discussion questions about robot anatomy

-2. Comprehensive disscussion with class

-3. Going through the physical parts of the drone and labeling their use
+35 min: Learn drone parts with worksheet activity

+10 min: Game to assess ability to identify drone parts

 ### Differentiation _(strategies for grouping, ELL, and inclusion)_